yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-:white_check_mark: 5.2 When Use Functional Components And Class Components?
+5.2 When Use Functional Components And Class Components?

 > - **Functional Components** :  <br/>
 (1) Don't need to use lifecycle  <br/>